sammy007/open-ethereum-pool/README.md

 You can use Ubuntu upstart - check for sample config in <code>upstart.conf</code>.

 ### Building Frontend

+Install nodejs.
+I suggest using LTS version >= 4.x from https://github.com/nodesource/distributions or from your Linux distribution.

 The frontend is a single-page Ember.js application that polls the pool API to render miner stats.